 Samurai was traditionally warrior class who served people at ranks higher than them in society.
 They existed between the 12th and 19th century by the orders of Emperor Meiji.
 During this time, all the power was in the hands of the samurai, but later, their prominence and importance faded as they were stripped of their abilities.

 They were expected to live a life of service, nobility, and honor.
 With the rise of Zen Buddhism in the 13th century, meditation taught them to stop the needless killing, remove the fear of death and courage.

 Meaning of Samurai Tattoo

 Samurai tattoo holds various meanings, depending on the style.
 Traditionally a samurai tattoo stands for courage, masculinity, bravery, self-discipline, free from fear of life and death, honor, nobility, frugality, and respect.
-As warriors, a samurai tattoo signifies the fighting spirit and desire to serve to a higher power.
+As warriors, a samurai tattoo designs signify the fighting spirit and desire to serve to a higher power.
 Samurais lived a disciplined life like every day is their last.
 Hence a samurai tattoo can symbolize this belief.

 Types of Samurai Tattoo